 Next Stop: Santa Fe – Travel Time: 6-6.5 hours…

 READ MORE: LOVE ROAD TRIPPING?
 WHY NOT CONSIDER SOUTH AFRICA’S GARDEN ROUTE BETWEEN CAPE TOWN AND JOHANNESBURG AS YOUR NEXT BIG TRIP?

 Week 2: Southern USA road trip itinerary: New Mexico, Texas & Louisiana

 Santa Fe – Roswell – Carlsbad caverns – Luckenbach – San Antonio- Austin – Sam Houston Jones State Park – New Orleans

 9. Santa Fe, New Mexico

-Museums and Art Galleries galore and nearly 300 sunny days per year, Santa Fe is a historic, laid back town perfect for a few days recuperation enjoying the mix of Hispanic and Native American culture.
+With museums and Art Galleries galore and nearly 300 sunny days per year, Santa Fe is a historic, laid-back town perfect for a few days of recuperation enjoying the mix of Hispanic and Native American culture.

 Highlights: Cathedral Basilica of St Francis of Assisi, Georgia O’Keeffe Museum, Palace of the Governors, Canyon Road